Rice baseball dropped a slugfest to Texas A&M Corpus Christi, the Owls’ first loss to the Islanders in 21 games between the two programs.

 Brandon Deskins was productive, working 3.2 innings of 2-run ball, allowing his first home run of the season.
 Outside of that and a 1-2-3 inning from Reed Gallant in the ninth, Rice struggled to get outs, even when they handed the ball to their most reliable relievers.

-Tom Vincent, Christian Cienfuegos and David Shaw combined to allow nine hits and seven earned runs in 2.0 innings of work.
+Tom Vincent, Cristian Cienfuegos and David Shaw combined to allow nine hits and seven earned runs in 2.0 innings of work.
 Bad days happen for every pitcher, but stringing three bad days together is usually indicative of a bigger problem.
 If Rice wants to be competitive in Conference USA, they’ve got to find more consistency on the mound.